As a perfect decorative plant and an air-purifying plant for my home, I had to proceed with repotting my Snake plant during its distress hours.

 Step 2.
 Soak the New Pot in Water

-If you are using the terracotta pot, soak it in water for few hours.
+If you use the terracotta pot, soak it in water for a few hours.

 Step 3.
 Make a Drainage Hole